cscribn/gaming-utils/README.md

 ## game2playlist.sh

 Convert an EmulationStation gamelist to a Retroarch playlist.
+See `./lib/special.example.sh` for an optional example of how to handle special paths or cores for specific games.

 ## miniclassics-cores-wget.sh